-Film Training Manitoba’s goal is to develop a highly skilled and adaptable workforce to support the activities of Manitoba production companies.
+Film Training Manitoba (FTM) is a non-for-profit charity and our goal is to develop a highly skilled and adaptable workforce to support the activities of Manitoba’s film industry.
+FTM partners with Manitoba’s secondary and post-secondary schools, Manitoba film festivals, unions, production companies, associations, and a wide collection of industry stakeholders.

-FTM collaborates with members of the film and television industry to identify the training needs within the community.
-With this information we can offer practical, skill-based training that is targeted where labour gaps occur.
+FTM collaborates with members of the film industry to identify the training needs within the community.
+With this information we offer practical, skill-based training that is targeted where labour gaps occur.

 FTM’s online courses make training easily accessible!
-Through our website, FTM offers the basic courses for membership to IATSE Local 856 & Local 669, and the Director’s Guild of Canada – Manitoba District Council.
+Through our website, FTM offers the basic courses for membership to ICG Local 669, and the Director’s Guild of Canada – Manitoba District Council.

 FTM workshops are designed to offer Manitoba crews the opportunity to train for advancement within the industry.
 We deliver practical workshops that provide entry-level and advanced skill development for Manitoba crewmembers and we also collaborate with labour organizations and industry partners to put together workshops and presentations that provide our local crewmembers with advanced training and professional development opportunities.